 Knife making process:

 Step one.
-Manufacturing of the main profile
+Production of the main profile

-It should be immediately noted that it is impossible to simply process a file by hand, since the steel is hardened and very durable.
-Here you will either need a vacation, or you can simply use forging, as our author did.
-We heat the metal until it glows red and slowly, using a hammer and anvil, set the desired profile of the blade.
-The metal should not be overheated too much, as the alloying element may burn out and the steel will turn into raw material.
-It is advisable to perform forging as efficiently as possible, so you will then have less time for grinding.
+It should be noted right away that it is impossible to process a file by hand just like that, since the steel is hardened and very durable.
+Here you need either a vacation, or you can simply use forging, as our author did.
+We heat the metal to a red glow and slowly, using a hammer and anvil, set the desired blade profile.
+Strongly overheating of the metal should not be, as the alloying element may burn out, and the steel will turn into raw material.
+Forging is desirable to perform as high quality as possible, so then you will have less time for grinding.

 Step two.
 Let's start sanding

-Step three.
-Hardening
+Step three. hardening

 Step four.
-Bolster and stop
+Bolster and emphasis

 Step five.
-Butt plate and handle
+Back and handle

 Step six.
-Pin and decoration
+Pin and decorations

 Step seven.
 Finishing the handle